sfbrigade/data-covid19-sfbayarea/README.md

     ```

 - `--output` specifies a directory to write to instead of your terminal’s STDOUT.
 Each county and `--format` combination will create a separate file in the directory.
 If the directory does not exist, it will be created.

+### <a id="hospital-scraper></a> Hospitalization Data Scraper

+The hospitalization data scraper pulls down COVID-19-related hospitalization statistics at the county level from the [California Department of Public Health](https://data.ca.gov/dataset/covid-19-hospital-data#) via its CKAN API.
+To run the scraper, execute the following command in your terminal:

+    ```console
+    $ ./run_scraper_hospital.sh
+    ```

+By default, this will print time-series data in JSON format to `stdout` for all nine Bay Area counties, following the structure described in the [data model documentation](data_models/README.md).

+Data for all California counties is also available; to select a specific county or list of counties, add them as arguments when running the script.
+The county should be spelled in lowercase, with underscores replacing spaces:

+    ```console
+    $ ./run_scraper_hospital.sh alameda los_angeles mendocino
+    ```

+You may also pass an `--output` flag followed by the path to the directory where you would like the JSON data to be saved.
+If the directory does not exist, it will be created.
+The data will be saved as `hospital_data.json`.

 ## Using Docker